seung-lab/e2198_Ca_imaging/README.md

 ###### Derived data

-* data/ca_dsos.20160401.mat
+* data/ca_dsos.20160822.mat
 	* Direction selectivity and orientation selectivity computed from the parameter fits of the calcium traces.

-* data/coeffs16.20151125.mat
+* data/coeffs16.20160822.mat
 	* Parameter fits to the calcium traces of each ROI.
-Specifically, coeffs16{1,2} is the single exponential fit with tau, amplitudes and crossing times as parameters. #TODO: details
+Specifically, coeffs16{3,2} is the double exponential fit with tau, amplitudes and crossing times as parameters. #TODO: details

 ###### Calcium trace data

 * data/roi_data.mat
-	* Information pertaining to the calcium imaging in easy to access formats, including Calcium traces time-aligned and grouped into individual ROIs.
+	* Information pertaining to the calcium imaging in easy to access formats, including calcium traces time-aligned and grouped into individual ROIs (100*DeltaF/F, before baseline detrending).
 	* Running the reorganize.m script after loading this file will generate some additional variables and statistics on these data.

 * data/roi_data_stimconsts.mat